yiwasa/png_tile_2_dem/README.md

 ## English

-PngTile2Dem is a QGIS plugin that downloads numeric elevation WebP tiles provided by the National Land Information Division (GSI Japan, through nationwide Q-Chizu), decodes RGB values into real elevation values, mosaics the tiles, and exports a DEM GeoTIFF in any CRS.
+PngTile2Dem is a QGIS plugin that downloads numeric elevation WebP tiles provided by the National Land Information Division (GSI Japan, through Zenkoku Q Chizu), decodes RGB values into real elevation values, mosaics the tiles, and exports a DEM GeoTIFF in any CRS.

 This plugin is optimized for:
 - Fast parallel tile downloads